Norway's wealth fund says it must prepare for large fluctuations

-OSLO, Oct 8 (Reuters) - Norway's $1.1 trillion sovereign wealth fund, the world's largest, must be prepared for significant swings in the value of its portfolio, its management said in a three-year strategy report on Tuesday.
+OSLO, Oct 8 (Reuters) - Norway's $1.1 trillion sovereign wealth fund, the world's largest, must be prepared for a rocky ride in the next three years as global issues from trade wars to climate change buffet its portfolio, its management said on Tuesday.

-Setting out its goals for the period from 2020 to the end of 2022, Norges Bank Investment Management said the fund will continue to hold around 70% of its assets in global equities, in line with a mandate set by parliament.
+The fund will continue to hold about 70% of its assets in global equities, Norges Bank Investment Management said in a report setting out its goals for the period from 2020 to the end of 2022,

 "Trends and disruptions in the global economy such as increased trade barriers, low global interest rates, changing technology paradigms and climate change will affect the fund.
 We should be prepared for large fluctuations in the value," it said.